gaehlerm/SoftwareEngineering/README.md

         return "II"
 ```

-The code from the first test is not sufficient anymore.
-We have to use at least some `if/else` clause.
+The code from the initial test is no longer adequate.
+We have to use at least some `if/else` clauses.
 You might feel the urge to refactor this code.
-But at least for the time being we leave it as is.
-The need to refactor this code is not yet strong enough.
+But, at least for the time being, we leave it as it is.
+The need to refactor this code is not strong enough yet.

-There is a rule of thumb saying that a one time repetition of the code is fine and does not immediately have to be refactored out.
-Only if the same code is repeated three times or more, it should be refactored as you might understand the problem somewhat better.
-However this rule is contradicting the DRY principle to some degree.
-As you can see, we have hardly any strict rules in software engineering.
-It is always a trade off between different principles.
+There is a rule of thumb stating that a one-time repetition of the code is acceptable and does not need to be refactored immediately.
+Only if the same code is repeated three times or more, should it be refactored, as this may lead to a better understanding of the problem.
+However, this rule contradicts the DRY principle to some extent.
+As you can see, we have few strict rules in software engineering.
+It is always a trade-off between different principles.

 ```py
 def test_three():